Scaling up Group Closeness Maximization: Abstract

 \section{Abstract}

 Closeness is a widely-used centrality measure in social network analysis.
-For a node it indicates the inverse average shortest-path distance to the other nodes of the network.
+For a node it indicates the reciprocal of the average shortest-path distance to the other nodes of the network.
 While the identification of the $k$ nodes with highest closeness received significant attention, many applications are actually interested in finding a \emph{group} of nodes that is central as a whole.
-For this problem, only recently a greedy algorithm with approximation ratio $(1-1/e)$ has been proposed [Chen \etal, ADC~2016].
-Since this algorithm's running time is still expensive for large networks, a heuristic without approximation guarantee has also been proposed in the same paper.
+For this problem, only recently a greedy algorithm has been proposed [Chen \etal, ADC~2016].
+The approximation factor of $(1-1/e)$ proposed by Chen \etal for this algorithm does not hold, though, as we show in this version of our paper.
+Since their implementation of the greedy algorithm was still too slow for large networks, Chen \etal also proposed a heuristic without approximation guarantee.

-In the present paper we develop new techniques to speed up the greedy algorithm without losing its theoretical guarantee.
-Compared to a straightforward implementation, our approach is orders of magnitude faster and, compared to the heuristic proposed by Chen \etal, we always find a solution with better quality in a comparable running time in our experiments.
+In the present paper we develop new techniques to speed up the greedy algorithm.
+Compared to the previous implementation, our approach is orders of magnitude faster and, compared to the heuristic proposed by Chen \etal, we always find a solution with better quality in a comparable running time in our experiments.

-Our method \textsf{Greedy++} allows us to approximate the group with maximum closeness on networks with up to hundreds of millions of edges in minutes or at most a few hours.
-To have the same theoretical guarantee, the greedy approach by [Chen \etal, ADC~2016] would take several days already on networks with hundreds of thousands of edges.

-In a comparison with the optimum, our experiments show that the solution found by \textsf{Greedy++} is actually much better than the theoretical guarantee.
+Our method \textsf{Greedy++} allows us to estimate the group with maximum closeness on networks with up to hundreds of millions of edges in minutes or at most a few hours.
+The greedy approach by [Chen \etal, ADC~2016] would take several days already on networks with hundreds of thousands of edges.
+Our experiments show that the solution found by \textsf{Greedy++} is actually very close to the optimum (at least on small networks, where we could compute the optimum with an ILP solver).
 Over all tested networks, the empirical approximation ratio is never lower than 0.97.

-Finally, we study for the first time the correlation between the top-$k$ nodes with highest individual closeness and an approximation of the most central group in large complex networks.
+Finally, as far as we know, we study for the first time the correlation between the top-$k$ nodes with highest individual closeness and an approximation of the most central group in large complex networks.
 Our results show that the overlap between the two is relatively small, which indicates empirically the need to distinguish clearly between the two problems.

+\textbf{Note:} This paper version fixes the issue of relying on the presumed (but incorrect) submodularity of group closeness.
+While this has implications on the theoretical assessment of the greedy algorithm, our algorithm variant and its implementation remain unaffected.
+The reason is that \textsf{Greedy++} relies (among others) on the supermodularity of farness, which does hold.